 Just a few weeks ago I gave the keynote address at the PDMA’s doctoral consortium, which was attended by early career scholars and some senior level academics from around the world, along with a handful of industry representatives, at University of New Hampshire.
 There I spoke about what we now know about breakthrough innovation, and identified some of the next fertile fields for academic research in the field.

 Actually, we know a lot more than we think we do.
 The industry representatives expressed amazement at what is known, and at how little of it is put to use.

 From what I can tell, there is plenty of interest from industry, but not enough to drive action.
 With the stock market hovering at record high levels, tech companies in excellent cash positions, and the activist investor community operating on overdrive, large mature companies don’t have the will to invest in innovation.

 But now is NOT the time to back away.
 Now, when the economy is strong, is the time to build that capability.
-When you think about the immense changes coming down the pike stimulated by the CRSPR experiments in gene editing, or by the onslaught of progress in 3D printing and additive manufacturing technologies, by the Internet of Things, Drones, electrification, alternative energy, robotics….How are large mature companies setting themselves up to lead the way into their future?
+When you think about the immense changes coming down the pike stimulated by the CRISPR experiments in gene editing, or by the onslaught of progress in 3D printing and additive manufacturing technologies, by the Internet of Things, Drones, electrification, alternative energy, robotics…How are large mature companies setting themselves up to lead the way into their future?